 Losar, frequently known as Halda in the Lahaul region, marks the Tibetan New year.
 Celebrated in February, Losar is eminent for a lot of pomp and circumstance.
 Festivities are aplenty, with all monasteries partaking in the traditions, and one can witness ritual dances and vibrant imagery.

-Spread over 3 days, the ceremonies comprise of the synchronized chaam dance, with dancers wearing intricate outfits and masks.
+Spread over three days, the ceremonies comprise of the synchronized chaam dance, with dancers wearing intricate outfits and masks.
 Very similar to the Hindu festival of Diwali, the Tibetan touch derives more meaning into the entire affair.
 Lamas decide the date for the festival after consultation with the Lunar Calendar.
-Naturally, a lot of religious activities such as prayers, debates, dances and of course, food is available.
+Naturally, a lot of religious activities such as prayers, debates, dances, and of course, food are available.
 Other places with strong Buddhist influence also celebrate this festival.

 Lossar is also an extraordinary celebration, as it memorializes the assassination of the cruel Tibetan king, Lang Darma.
 During the period, members from local households step out with lighted cedar twigs nearby the Chandra and Bhaga rivers.
 Lamas assign the designated places for prayers.
 The branches are collected to form massive bases for the bonfire, which is then immersed into the rivers.
-On this festival, Shiskar Apa, the goddess of wealth is worshipped, and the dancing continues for a couple of days.
+On this festival, Shiskar Apa, people worship the goddess of wealth, and the dancing continues for a couple of days.

 Gothsi / Gochi Festival